-I’m not quite sure why I’ve been so lucky but in my last three roles I have sat near the company boardroom, in the last two offices in fact I’ve sat directly outside the boardroom.
-Like I said, I don’t know why I was so lucky!
+I’m not quite sure why I’ve been so lucky, but in my last three roles, I have sat near the company boardroom, in the previous two offices, in fact, I’ve sat directly outside the boardroom.
+As I said, I don’t know why I was so lucky!

-Keeping our managers on time and on schedule is a fundamental part of the assistant role so we must be able to interrupt meetings, including board meetings and drag our guys out of the room when they are needed elsewhere.
-How do we get the confidence required to walk into a boardroom when top level directors struggle and how do we keep our boss on time without annoying the rest of the meeting attendees?
+Keeping our managers on time and a schedule is a fundamental part of the assistant role so we must be able to interrupt meetings, including board meetings and drag our guys out of the room when they are needed elsewhere.
+How do we get the confidence required to walk into a boardroom when top-level directors struggle and how do we keep our boss on time without annoying the rest of the meeting attendees?

 Believe that you belong

-A lot of my confidence comes from a deep rooted belief in ‘fake it till ya make it’!
-You might not be a board director yet but you have every right to be there doing your job.
-Just remember they are in the room doing their work and ensuring your boss is update to date on urgent matters and on time is your job.
+A lot of my confidence comes from a deeply-rooted belief in ‘fake it till ya make it’!
+You might not be a board director yet, but you have every right to be there doing your job.
+Just remember they are in the room doing their work and ensuring your boss is up to date on urgent matters and on time is your job.